 To relieve pressure on the skin, people require careful positioning, protective devices, and support surfaces.
 In the earliest stage, pressure sores usually heal by themselves once pressure is removed.

 Frequent repositioning (and selection of the proper position) is the main way to relieve pressure.
-Bedbound patients should be turned a minimum of every 2 hours and should be placed at an angle to the mattress when on their side to avoid direct pressure on the hips.
+People confined to bed should be turned a minimum of every 1 to 2 hours and should be placed at an angle to the mattress when on their side to avoid direct pressure on the hips.
 Elevation of the head of the bed should be minimal to avoid the effects of traction.
 When people are being repositioned, to avoid unnecessary friction, lifting devices or bed linen should be used instead of dragging people.
 Doctors may instruct caregivers to follow a written schedule to direct and document repositioning.
-Chairbound people should be repositioned every hour and encouraged to change position on their own every 15 minutes.
+People who require a chair should be repositioned every hour and encouraged to change position on their own every 15 minutes.

 Protective padding such as pillows, foam wedges, and heel protectors can be placed between the knees, ankles, and heels when people are lying on their back or on their side.
 Bony projections (such as heels and elbows) can be protected with soft materials such as foam wedges and heel protectors.
 Soft seat cushions are given to people who are able to sit in a chair.

-Support surfaces, such as foam and other types of mattresses, under bedbound people can be changed to reduce pressure.
+Support surfaces, such as foam and other types of mattresses, under people confined to bed can be changed to reduce pressure.
 Support surfaces are used in hospitals, nursing homes, and sometimes in private homes.
 Support surfaces are classified based on whether they require electricity to operate.
 Static surfaces do not require electricity, whereas dynamic surfaces do.

 Dynamic surfaces include alternating-air mattresses, low-air-loss mattresses, and air-fluidized mattresses.
 Alternating-air mattresses have air cells that are alternately inflated and deflated by a pump, which shifts supportive pressure from site to site.
 Low-air-loss mattresses are giant air-permeable pillows that are continuously inflated with air.
 The air flow has a drying effect on tissues.
 Air-fluidized mattresses circulate air.
 They reduce moisture and provide cooling.
 Dynamic surfaces are used if a pressure ulcer fails to heal when a static surface is used.